-Live or Recorded Aviation Weather Classes
+Live and Recorded Aviation Weather Classes

 Are you looking for a more structured approach to aviation weather training?
-If so, you should plan to attend one or more 12-week live classes by AvWxTraining.
+If so, you should plan to attend one or more live classes by AvWxTraining.
 Each class is taught by CFI & former NWS meteorologist, Dr. Scott Dennstaedt.

 Skew-T Weather Essentials